AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/Introduction/README.md

     box-sizing: content-box;
 }
 ```
-With the above snippet, nested elements--including generated content via `::before` and `::after`--will all inherit the specified `box-sizing` for that `.selector-for-some-widget`.
+With the above snippet, nested elements -- including generated content via `::before` and `::after` -- will all inherit the specified `box-sizing` for that `.selector-for-some-widget`.

 Learn more about [box model and sizing at CSS Tricks](https://css-tricks.com/box-sizing/).